HPV vaccination in Japan: Adverse event litigation

 In 2016, the National Liaison Association of Cervical Cancer Vaccine Victims filed lawsuits in four district courts.
-As of May 2023, there were 117 plaintiffs: 92 received Cervarix and 25 received Gardasil.
+An attorney representing MSD stated that, as of May 2023, there were 117 plaintiffs: 92 had receivedCervarix and 25 had received Gardasil.
 Legal proceedings related to alleged adverse events from the HPV vaccine have been ongoing in Japan since 2016.
 The lawsuits, filed by individuals claiming long-term health effects, target both the national government and pharmaceutical companies.
 After years of expert testimony and plaintiff hearings across multiple district courts, a final ruling is currently scheduled for April 2027.

 In 2017, a peer-reviewed article published in the Indian Journal of Medical Ethics offered a critical analysis of Japan's HPV vaccine policy from a medical ethics perspective.
 The authors highlighted unresolved adverse reactions involving multiple organ systems, questioned the adequacy of the Ministry of Health's response, and criticized international safety assessments—particularly those by the WHO—for failing to account for genetic susceptibility and complex symptom patterns.

-The authors included two lawyers representing plaintiffs in HPV vaccine-related lawsuits and a university-affiliated supporter of the litigation movement.
+All authors are members of Medwatcher Japan (薬害オンブズパースン会議), a pharmaceutical watchdog NGO whose secretary-general serves as co-representative of the national legal team in HPV vaccine-related lawsuits.

 In August 2024, MSD, the defendant in the HPV vaccine lawsuit, issued a public statement addressing the claims.
 The company noted that many plaintiffs reported symptoms more than one year after vaccination, and emphasized that there is no scientifically or medically reliable evidence linking such delayed symptoms—or even those occurring shortly after vaccination—to the vaccine itself.
 MSD further stated that some reported conditions may have predated vaccination, and stressed the importance of accurate diagnosis and appropriate treatment.

-Legal framework

-Under Japanese law, the responsibility for implementing routine vaccinations lies with local municipalities.
-For diseases classified as Category A under the Immunization Act (Japan), municipalities are legally obligated to promote vaccination among eligible individuals and their guardians.
-"Proactive recommendation" refers to targeted outreach efforts such as sending postcards or screening forms directly to households prior to the standard vaccination period, encouraging timely uptake of the vaccine.

-Responses by local governments

-During the suspension of proactive HPV vaccine recommendation, some local governments reportedly responded in ways that discouraged potential recipients.
-For example, individuals were told that "vaccination is not recommended," that "there are side effects," and even asked whether a - pre-vaccination screening form was truly necessary given that "not even 0.01% of people choose to get vaccinated."
-Such remarks caused hesitation among those who wished to receive the vaccine.
-Other accounts include being warned strongly about adverse reactions—prompting questions like "Are you really going to get it?"—in a manner perceived as obstructive.
-In one case, a recipient requested that - pre-vaccination screening form be sent to a friend's address in time for the vaccination deadline, but it was delivered too late.
-These experiences were reported to physicians by affected individuals.